 - Mindful Engagement Modules, from the Louisiana SPDG project, based on the work of Joy Epstein, Anne Henderson and Karen Mapp.
 There are 10 different modules, each 20-30 minutes long.
 While not specific to special education and transition, the modules offer a lot of good tools in general for family engagement.
 The format is narrated PowerPoints, and the modules are well-paced and move along quickly.
 Modules overview

 - Preparing for Cultural Diversity: Resources for Teachers from Edutopia.org.
 Practical classroom ideas.

 - Culture Clues™ are tip sheets for healthcare clinicians, designed to increase awareness about patients from diverse cultures served by University of Washington Medical Center.
 Take a look – there is lots of crossover to education.

 - Cultural and Linguistic Diversity: Implications for Transition Personnel, article from NCSET.
 Statistical information and high-level view of the field.

-- Culturally and Linguistically Diverse Youth and Secondary Transition (MSWord, 14 pages, 2012) is an annotated bibliography from NSTTAC.
+- Quick Guide: Culturally and Linguistically Diverse Youth and Secondary Transition (PDF, 7 pages, 2017) is an overview and annotated bibliography from NTACT.